electric-sql/pglite/multi-session-worker-multi-memory-design.md

 | Outlined generic helper                |          0.93 |
 | Additional pointer chase               |          1.26 |

 These are lower bounds: they do not include register pressure, code-size growth, or PostgreSQL's workload mix.
 They do, however, bound the mechanism much more usefully than the old asm.js `SPLIT_MEMORY` result. `SPLIT_MEMORY` used chunk-table translation and per-access masking and reported roughly 2.5x in Firefox and 5x in Chrome; this design uses a predictable two-way tag branch in v1.
-The measured range supports a provisional whole-workload expectation of roughly 1.15–1.35x for a generic-everything build.
-Phase 1 must test that expectation directly.
-Provenance is an optimizer, not a prerequisite for semantic viability.
+They originally supported a provisional whole-workload expectation of roughly 1.15–1.35x for a generic-everything build.
+Phase 1 tested and rejected that expectation for the release artifact.
+Provenance remains unnecessary for semantic viability but is now a prerequisite for performance viability.

 Benchmarks must distinguish startup cost, steady-state SQL throughput, lock-heavy workloads, extension calls, and long-lived memory behavior.
 Deferred-tier benchmarks add parallel queries and scoped allocation.
-A microbenchmark showing fast known private loads is insufficient by itself; the release gate is generic-everything PostgreSQL at no worse than 1.35x the current artifact on the agreed workload suite, followed by evidence that specialization improves the important regressions.
+A microbenchmark showing fast known private loads is insufficient by itself.
+After the recorded generic-everything failure, the continuation gate is a private-only oracle no worse than 1.15x, followed by a sound specialized artifact no worse than 1.35x on every agreed workload.

 ## 25. Proof-of-concept implementation phases